learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 This component is already set up to render the title of one movie.
 You'll need to pass it the appropriate props to render a movie's title.
-You'll also need to use a `Link` component from `react-router-dom` that uses dynamic routing to link a user to the `Movie` page, using the movie title as a parameter.
+You'll also need to use a `Link` component from `react-router-dom` that uses dynamic routing to link a user to the `Movie` page, using the movie id as a parameter.

-> **Note**: The titles of the movies contain empty spaces, which are translated
-> into `%20` when injected into the URL of a webpage.
-This is known as `URL
-> Encoding`.
-URL Encoding takes characters that are not valid URL characters and
-> translates them into a valid character couterpart.
-All empty spaces are
-> encoded to `%20`, for example. `react-router-dom` takes care of encoding our
-> URLs for us, and de-encoding them when we access URL parameters via
-> `useParams`.
-Pretty cool!

 ## Pages